 Nina's latest novel, THE DOLLMAKER, was published in early April 2019 by riverrun (UK) and is forthcoming from Other Press (US).

-Her new novel, THE GOOD NEIGHBOURS, will be published by riverrun in March 2021.
+Her new novel, THE GOOD NEIGHBOURS, was published by riverrun in March 2021.

 Praise for THE DOLLMAKER (2019):